alexobviously/squares/README.md

 It is a UI package only, meaning it doesn't handle game logic.
 The [Bishop](https://pub.dev/packages/bishop) package is recommended for game logic, and there is also a small interoperability package, [Square Bishop](https://pub.dev/packages/square_bishop) that provides convenience methods for common type, a state for Squares to use, and extension methods on `Bishop.Game` that generate it.

-There are two examples: a simple one in less than 100 lines, and a more complex and featureful app that demonstrates the various features of Squares in a realistic architecture.
+There are two examples: [a simple one](https://github.com/alexobviously/squares/blob/main/example/simple/lib/main.dart) in around 100 lines, [and a more complex and featureful app](https://github.com/alexobviously/squares/tree/main/example/complex) that demonstrates the various features of Squares in a realistic architecture.

 Squares has a stateless `Board` widget that can used to display a complete board representation, and can be integrated at a low level with your own UI logic.
 However, the more likely use case involves the `BoardController` widget, which implements all of the piece selection and movement logic you're likely to need, including premoves and piece promotion.